Cadillac Margarita

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

-Cadillac Margarita recipe
+About this Cadillac Margarita recipe

+There’s nothing like a classic margarita — we all know this.
 But if you’ve never sprung for the “top-shelf” version at your favorite Mexican restaurant, you are missing out.

-We’re talking fresh lime juice (not sour mix), the best tequila and orange liqueur you can get your hands on and real agave nectar.
+Also called the Golden Cadillac Margarita, these margs are made with premium ingredients.
+We’re talking fresh lime juice (not sour mix), top shelf tequila and orange liqueur, and real agave nectar *.
 On the rim, a quality salt goes without saying.

 Why is it called a Cadillac Margarita?